Last Modified: 12 Jun 2014

 Spend your final morning in Puebla learning how to recreate some of the city’s most prized dishes in a hands-on cooking class.
 Enjoy your creations for lunch.

-In Mexico City your leader will take you on an orientation walking tour of the city's Centro Historico.
+Enjoy an orientation walking tour of the Mexico City's Centro Historico.
 Take in the beautiful Bellas Artes Palace, travel down the Paseo de la Reforma (the city's main thoroughfare) and marvel at the hugely impressive Zocalo (Latin's America's largest main square).

 The rest of your day is free for your own exploration.
 Perhaps relax in Chapultepec Park or take in some of the city's notable museums, including the renowned Museo Nacional de Antropologia (anthropological museum), considered one of the finest in the world.